jberkenbilt/qfs/README.md

 * Download the repository's copy of its own database to `.qfs/pending/repo/db`
 * Read the repository's copy of the current site's database into memory, and diff it against the repository's copy of its own database (which we just downloaded) using the repository's copies of the global filter and the site's filter.
+For bootstrapping to work:
+  * If the repository doesn't have a copy of the site's database, treat it as empty.
+  * If the repository doesn't have a copy of the site's filter, check locally.
+If there is no local filter either, then treat the filter as one that excludes everything, which means only the `.qfs` directory will be included.
 * Perform conflict checking.
 Note that if files were extracted from the tar file, most of the local files will already have their desired end states.
 * If `-n` was given, stop.